CheapoCK/SCTP-Data-Analyst---My-1st-Capstone/README.md

 ### Future Improvements v2.0 (*Coming soon* ... ...)
 - To add Y2021 and Y2020 dataset.
-- To add Wind charts into the Dashboard for analyse.
+- To add Wind charts into the Dashboard for analysis.

 Click [here](https://www.linkedin.com/in/chee-keong-ng-5a5920117/) for my Linkedin page